• Skip to main content

 It especially adds a lot of pressure on your back muscles and spinal discs.

-When you sit four hours and hours, you tend to slouch over or slouch down in your chair, which over-stretches the spinal ligaments and strain the discs, muscles and nerves around it.
+When you sit for hours and hours, you tend to slouch over or slouch down in your chair, which over-stretches the spinal ligaments and strains the discs, muscles, and nerves around it.

 Note: If your lower back pain is radiating to your legs and buttocks, this may be a sign of a pinched nerve, Sciatica, or bulging/herniated disc.